 At Wychwood we begin careers education at an early age.
 A career is an exciting journey and every decision that the girls will make will help to find the right path to suit them.

 The term “prep” is used at Wychwood to mean all independent study.
 This can take place in study periods during the school day, in supervised prep after school, on Saturday mornings and during the weekend, or at home in the case of daygirls and weekly boarders.
 Independent study is encouraged whenever girls wish to work in a quiet environment conducive to concentration and undisturbed learning.

-The school library is the heart of the school, which itself has learning at its core and good libraries can empower the leaner.
+The school library is the heart of the school, which itself has learning at its core and good libraries can empower the learner.

 “The resources in a library can allow our imaginations to run free, introduce us to new experiences and promote access to knowledge and enjoyment.”
 (School libraries: making a difference, DfES, 2004)